aaduggan/open-space-game-sandbox/README.md

 See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License
-This project is licensed under the GPL 3.0 License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GPL 3.0 License - see the [LICENSE.md](LICENSE.md) file for details.

+Game assets used by this project are licensed separately and it's LICENSE.md(Enterlucent/open-space-game-assets/LICENSE.md) can be read here.

 ## Acknowledgments
 Mini Mike's Metro Minis<br/>